rbhat35/log-reducer/README.md

 Running the reduction code
 ===
 The paths for the forwards and backwards csv needs to be updated.

 ```shell
 cd reduction
 python -m memory_profiler reduction.py
 ```

+Performance Improvement
+===
+Early versions of our code were taking hours to reduce logs worth just minutes.
+We were able to drastically improve our runtime by exploiting the fact that logs are sorted chronologically, and thus, when searching for a particular parent or children of a node, we can use binary search.

+For each new entry in the log, we perform forward_check and backward_check, the methods that ensure that two candidate events can be safely merged.
+If both checks pass (are true), we merge the two edges.
+However, we must also delete all parents' (predecessors) knowledge of the node. parents\[v\] stores a list of all the parents, and we use binary search to find the index where we must delete the reference to the node we just merged.